niebayes/Graph-Algorithms/readme.md

   - compared to Union-Find in directed graph: remove duplicated edges
   - limits compared to DFS: cannot print the cycle
   - but easier to implement
+  - note, cannot use Union-Find to detect cycle in directed graph

 ### Connected Components of Undirected Graph (CC)
 - DFS